adjust/adobe_air_sdk/README.md

 ##### Receipt verification

 If you track in-app purchases, you can also attach the receipt to the tracked event.
-In that case our servers will verify that receipt with Apple and discard the event if the verification failed.
-To make this work, you also need to send us the transaction ID of the purchase.
-The transaction ID will also be used for SDK side deduplication as explained [above](#deduplication):
+Our servers will verify that receipt with Apple and discard the event if verification fails.
+To make this work, you will also need to send us the transaction ID of the purchase.
+The transaction ID will additionally be used for SDK side deduplication as explained [above](#deduplication):

 ```actionscript